Standard Picture Book – Part 1

 (Genesis 1:2)

-The second part of Genesis 1:2 seems to move Earth’s history forward from the point where earth has just become a planet to the point where deep water has covered the earth an there is darkness above.
+The second phrase of Genesis 1:2 seems to move Earth’s history forward from the point where earth had just become a planet to the point where darkness was over the surface of the deep.
+In this visualization we take the point of view of the Spirit of God hovering over the earth and where everything is very dark because of the dense cloud cover.